onyx-and-iris/VMR.ahk/VMR-Class/index.md

 Calls voicemeeter's login function and initilizes VMR class properties (objects and arrays).

 This method needs to be called first, in order to use the VMR class.

+*Note: for VMR to work properly, the script needs to be persistent, scripts that have GUIs or hotkeys are implicitly persistent, to make a regular script persistent add `#Persistent` to the top of the script*
+{: .fs-3 }
 ## `getType()`
 Returns voicemeeter's type.